Surely you've seen them in Bridal Magazines and on wedding sites.

 What’s your mic style and level of interaction?

 Photographers will tell you that interaction is the single most important element of what makes a great DJ.
-That doesn’t mean they’re out front the whole time , but it does mean they know how to use the tools they have to get the results they want.
-Some DJs can guide your guests with limited mic work, others really work to get your guests engaged to help create special moments.
-The real test of this is going to be talking to several different brides about their performance and asking them to demonstrate how they might make a few announcements.
-You’re going to be listening to them all night – make sure it’s what you want.
+That doesn’t mean they’re out front the whole time, but it does mean they know how to use the tools they have to get the results they want.
+Some DJs can guide your guests with limited mic work, others really work to get your guests engaged or will help create special moments.
+The real test of this is going to be talking to talking to them.
+You’re going to be listening to them all night – make sure you like what they're doing to ensure it’s what you want.
+I love it when clients talk about what they DIDN'T like at a previous event they went to, that helps us narrow down exactly what they're going for.

 Picking a DJ matters - this might be the single most important vendor choice you make about the entire event.
 You'll spend 4-10 times longer at your reception than you do at your ceremony and it's certainly where the most memories are formed.